-- Facilitated collaborations with other researchers within and across institutions
+- Facilitated partnerships with other researchers within and across institutions

-- Mentoring program (including: collaborations between Prize winners and industry mentors and introductions to philanthropic and for profit investors in the business community)
+- Networking programs (including: collaborations/discussions amongst Prize winners and industry mentors, introductions to philanthropic and for-profit investors in the business community, and invitations to special industry networking and entrepreneurship events)

 - Annual retreat and symposium